atillaoezdemir/DancingPipe/MIDI/OrganPlayer/README.md

 # Dancing Pipes - Organ Client 🎹

-The organ client connects the pipe organ with the server and the camera.
+The organ client connects the pipe organ with the server and the camera and sends the MIDI signals to the organ.

 ### Prerequisites